hanabi/hanabi.github.io/docs/extras/special-finesses.md

 - Normally, if number 2 is clued to a chop card, it is considered to be a *Save Clue* (as the *2 Save* convention).
 - However, it is possible for players to transform this *Save Clue* interpretation into a *Play Clue* interpretation if they violate *Good Touch Principle* and intentionally duplicate another 2.
-- In this situation, the player who received the clue will know that the chop card matches.
+- In this situation, the player who received the clue will know that the chop card connects.
   - If two 2's were clued, then the other 2 is obviously the exact same copy as the chop 2.
 In this situation, the left-most card can be played and the other card discarded as known trash.
   - If three or more 2's were clued, then any of the other cards could be the duplicated 2.
 In this situation, the chop card should be discarded and then *Elimination Notes* for that card written on the other 2's.
 - For example, in a 3-player game: